openfisca/openfisca-doc/openfisca-web-api/deprecated-api.md

 ## `/parameters`

 **This route is now available in a simpler and more developper-friendly version.
-Please check our [preview API](preview-api.md) and give us feedback!**
+Please check our [official API](README.md) and give us feedback!**

 Gets the legislation parameters of the tax and benefit system.